occam-ra-zor/QR/README.md

-Sample experiment is provided are for both dropout-VI and ensemble-VI
+Sample experiments are provided  for both dropout-VI and ensemble-VI models